 The fourth type of display in VSP is the list of coordinates for each sample point on the map.
-We can see this display by COORDINATE VIEW button on the toolbar, or by selecting Main Menu option View > Coordinates.
+We can see this display by using the COORDINATE VIEW button on the toolbar, or by selecting Main Menu option View > Coordinates.
 The x and y coordinates are displayed for each sample point.
 Also displayed are the sample points label, a value (if entered by the user), the type (e.g., random, systematic, RSS), and a "true/false" indicator of whether or not this sample point is an historical sample (previously taken sample).
 Coordinates are segregated by Sample Area.
 These coordinates can be copied and pasted into a spreadsheet or word processing file using Main Menu option Edit > Copy.
 Figure 4.16 is an example of the Coordinates view.
+The Sampling Goals > Find UXO Target Areas has a Data Entry and Analysis tab used for exporting coordinates to be edited outside of VSP (see Chapter 7), and the coordinates are not displayed in the COORDINATE VIEW due to these datasets often being large.
+If searching for target areas, we don't display the coordinates.
+See Chapter 7 for more information.